-This model can be derived in a multimode laser theory for open and irregular random resonators \cite{AntenucciThesis, Antenucci14c}.
-The openness of the cavity can be encoded in the definition of the electromagnetic modes using, e.g., the system-and-bath approach of Ref. [\onlinecite{HackenbroichViviescasPRA03}], in which the contributions of radiative and localized modes are separated by Feshbach projection \cite{Feshbach}.
-This leads to an effective theory in which the localized modes exchange a linear off-diagonal effective damping coupling \cite{Hacetal02,VivHac03,VivHac04}.
+This model can be derived in a multimode laser theory for open and irregular random resonators \cite{AntCriLeu14c}.
+The openness of the cavity can be encoded into the definition of the electromagnetic modes using, e.g., the system-and-bath approach of Ref. [\onlinecite{VivHac03}], in which the contributions of radiative and localized modes are separated by Feshbach projection \cite{Feshbach62} onto two orthogonal subspaces.
+This leads to an effective theory on the subspace of localized modes in which they exchange a linear off-diagonal effective damping coupling \cite{Hacetal02,VivHac03,VivHac04}.
 In terms of the interaction parameters, we also define the strength of the openness as the inverse strength of the nonlinear interaction coupling with respect to the off-diagonal linear coupling $\alpha= J_4/J=J_0^{(4)}/J_0 \, \in [0,1]$.
 In a closed cavity the linear dumping is absent and it corresponds to $\alpha=1$.

-In a standard semiclassical approach, the field is expressed in the slow amplitude basis, where the modes have a well-defined frequency.
-The lifetimes of these modes are assumed to be much longer than the characteristic times of population inversion and the atomic variables can be adiabatically removed to obtain a perturbative expansion of the equations for the field alone.
-Interactions are restricted to the terms that meet the \emph{frequency matching condition} $| \omega_{j} - \omega_{k} + \omega_{l} - \omega_{m} | \lesssim \gamma $ \cite{Haus00,GordonFisherPRL,Antenucci14b,Antenucci14d}, $\gamma$ being the finite linewidth of the modes.
-Here, we limit ourselves to the third order theory to obtain the Hamiltonian Eq. (\ref{eq:effective_Hamiltonian}).
-Subsequent orders may become relevant only far above the lasing threshold and they are not expected to change the universality class of the statistical model.
+In a standard semiclassical approach, the field is expressed in the slow amplitude basis, equation (\ref{eq:E_slow}), where each mode displays a determined frequency.
+The lifetimes of these modes are assumed to be much longer than the characteristic times of population inversion and amplification processes, so that the atomic variables can be adiabatically removed and result in an effective interaction between the electromagnetic modes.
+The nonlinear couplings are, indeed, nonzero only for the terms $a_{j} a^\ast_{k} a_{l} a^\ast_{m}$ that meet the \emph{frequency matching condition} \cite{Haus00,Gordon02,AntIbaLeu14b},